JasonRodriguez1474/jasonr-tech-blog/content/post/inovato/index.md

 ---
 ## First Impressions:

-Recently, I purchased an inovato quadra for an [octoprint](https://octoprint.org/) server.
+Recently, I purchased an inovato Quadra for an [octoprint](https://octoprint.org/) server.
 I had planned on using a RaspberryPi, but stock was nonexistent.
 I found inovato thanks to a recommendation from the [3d printing subreddit](https://www.reddit.com/r/3Dprinting/).
 Comparable performance to a Raspberry Pi 3, CPU max TDP 4W, and comes preloaded with Debian?
 Needless to say, I gave it a shot!

 I've included pictures to give a sense of the scale and I'm blown away by the punch it packs!
 The inovato Quadra scored a [363 multi-core score in Geekbench 5](https://browser.geekbench.com/v5/cpu/17700617).
 Roughly 29% higher when compared to an [Oracle Cloud E2.1 Micro instance](https://browser.geekbench.com/v5/cpu/17742735).